Go ahead, cut the page. Let's thank our health care workers

 9/11 was another time in our history when political parties didn’t matter.
 We were all Americans, and we united as a nation.

-Remembering this, we had an idea for our newspapers in which you would also participate.
+Remembering this, we had an idea for our newspapers where you would also participate.
 And it’s a rather simple idea.

 Let’s just say, “Thank you!”